-The next question is, “How will we know it’s not working?“ And the answer: “If I don’t hear from you all night.
+Your next question is: “How will we know it’s not working?“ And the answer: “If I don’t hear from you all night.
 If I find out you drove other kids in the car or were drinking.
 If you come home late.”

 End the conversation with the last two “what” questions:

-“What will we do if it works out?
+You: “What will we do if it’s working?
 I’ll be more likely to let you go next time.”

-“What will we do if it doesn’t work out?
-We’ll take a break on concerts for awhile until you can show me that you can be more responsible.”
+You: “What will we do if it’s not working?
+We’ll take a break from concerts for a while until you can show me that you can be more responsible.”

 Those terms are the elements for any discussion around your child meeting responsibilities or doing new things.
 This is especially effective because it focuses your kids on the rules while giving you a structure to fall back on if your child can’t meet the expectations.